Amagaeru-dev/quicker/README_en.md

 ---
 This document is the English version of README.md.
 Because it is translated by machine translation, there may be places where the meaning is wrong.
+Also, the Japanese version is updated faster.

 ---
+This library is a library that can be developed at a high speed for beginners of Python.